Notations #2 open-call

 1. We reject alienation as the condition of our time.

-3. We treat ritual as practice.
+3. We treat ritual as a method.

 4. We treat ritual as social glue.